-Also, there are decorative products which make use of small-dimensioned material, which is 'woven' into small decorative creations/objects, for example, small baskets and brooms.
-These products have been used through the ages, and can still be used.
-An important market now is tourists or city dwellers purchasing them (mostly) out of nostalgia, which affords an opportunity for some rural communities earn part of their living from this activity.
+In addition, there are household products that make use of small-dimensioned material, which is 'woven' into small (decorative) creations/ objects, for example, small baskets and brooms.
+These products have been used through the ages, and still are today.
+An important market now is for tourists or city dwellers purchasing them (mostly) out of nostalgia, which affords an opportunity for some rural communities to earn part of their living from this activity.